 Improve Your Grammar

 Grammar is probably the main thing you’ll be judged on if you’re writing on your blog or on social media.
 Yes, we all make mistakes and mistype or mess something up, but on social media there are so many people who just have the worst spelling and grammar mistakes.
 It’s painful to read, and nothing will scare away potential readers and partners faster than poor writing.
-How can you improve your grammar?
+You could use online writing tools like Grammarly to help you (find a Grammarly review here), but how else can you improve your grammar?

 - Spell Check.
 Use it, enable it on your browser, install a plug in, etc.